Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Axiom: Any assumption on which a mathematical theory is based.

-Average: The sum of several quantities divided by the number of quantities.
+Average: The sum of several quantities divided by the number of quantities (also called mean).

 Avogadro's number: The number of molecules in one mole is called Avogadro’s number (approximately 6.022 × 1023 particles/mole).